ladymargehagan/finallitrepo/README.md

-# LIT - Language Learning Platform
+# LIT - Lost in Translation

-LIT (Language Interactive Training) is a modern, interactive web platform designed to make language learning engaging and effective.
-The platform offers personalized learning experiences through interactive exercises, progress tracking, and a community-driven approach.
+LIT (Lost in Translation) is a modern, interactive web platform designed to make language learning engaging and effective.
+The platform offers personalized learning experiences through interactive exercises and progress tracking.

 ## Features

 - **Interactive Learning**: Engage with native speakers and dynamic lessons
 - **Progress Tracking**: Monitor your learning journey with detailed analytics
-- **Community Integration**: Connect with language learners worldwide
 - **Adaptive Learning**: Personalized exercise difficulty based on performance
 - **Multi-language Support**: Learn multiple languages on a single platform
 - **Admin Dashboard**: Comprehensive tools for content management